pip-services/pip-services-docs/content/en/python/commons/data/data_page.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Data transfer object that is used to pass the results of a paginated query.
-    This object contains items of retrieved page.
+    This object contains items of the retrieved page.
 ---

 ### Description

 The DataPage class allows you to create a data transfer object that can be used to pass the results of a paginated query.
-This object contains items of the retrieved pages
+This object contains items of the retrieved page.

 Important points